VRConservation/geosp/chapters/05_python.md

 It's lengthy but gets you any polygon on the globe with as many points as you like.

 ## Leafmap
-A related Python package worth exploring is [Leafmap](https://leafmap.org/), also developed by Quisheng Wu.
+A related Python package worth exploring is [Leafmap](https://leafmap.org/), also developed by Qiusheng Wu.
 Like Geemap, the site has extensive documentation and tutorials.
 I highly recommend attending one of the workshops, which will guide you through installation, examples, and many use cases.

 The tutorials and workshops are supported by notebooks and videos to walk you through this excellent software package.
 Click on the links provided to run the code in Binder or Colab.
 If you wanted to run a workshop in VS Code: